 Here some examples pages with graph images:

 The HTML-Presentation is auto-generated in a daily cronjob at our project server.
-It views the plugins documentation page, that is viewed by munindoc otherwise.
+It generates the plugins documentation page, that is accessible via munindoc otherwise.
 Example graphs for the plugins have to be placed in our github repositories.

-Help from contributors is welcome :-) Have a look at our instructions in the next section on this page.
+Help from contributors is welcome.
+Please take a look at the instructions in the next section below.

 The gallery has two showrooms.
 One called Core Collection for the plugins that we deliver with the distribution of Munin-Node and one called 3rd-Party Collection for the plugins from the wild, that were uploaded to our Contrib-Repository.
-Especially the later needs a lot of documentation work and we are happy if you add info in perldoc format and representative example graph images to the contrib repo.
-The more descriptive content is there, the more helpful the Plugin Gallery will be ~
+Especially the latter need a lot of documentation work and we are happy if you add info in perldoc format and representative example graph images to the contrib repo.
+The more descriptive content is there, the more helpful the Plugin Gallery will be.

 The plugins category is the main navigation criterion of the galley.
 So the first step of the build procedure is the search for the keyword